KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- OHG _ouhhōn_ [wk.] "to add" \
 PIE: \*h₂éug-e- \
 COGN: Lith. _áugti_ (_áugu_) "to grow" < \*h₂eug-e-, Lat. _augēre_ "to increase, augment" < \*h₂eug-eie- (a secondary causative formation) \
 An Indo-European verb.
-Cf. with _Schwebeablaut_ PGm. \*wahs(j)an- < \*h₂uóg-s-.
+Cf. with _Schwebeablaut_ PGmc. \*wahs(j)an- < \*h₂uóg-s-.
 Note that the addition of the s-suffix seems to have pushed the ablaut slot one position to the right. \
 REF: [EDPG]\: 42

 ### <a id="auke">\*auke "and; again, but" (conj, adv)</a>